chocolord/nvimfiles/README.md

 NVimFiles
 ===

-This is my VIM configuration, it uses [Vundle](https://github.com/VundleVim/Vundle.vim) to manage plugins, NERDTree, YouCompleteMe, Syntastic, UltiSnips and other fancy plugins.
+This is my VIM configuration, it uses [Vim-Plug](https://github.com/junegunn/vim-plug) to manage plugins, NERDTree, Deoplete, Ale, UltiSnips and other fancy plugins.

 ## Table of contents